 Peripherally Inserted Central Catheter (PICC)

-What Is a Peripherally Inserted Central Catheter?
+What Is A Peripherally Inserted Central Catheter?

 A peripherally inserted central catheter, also known as a PICC line, is a long, thin, hollow plastic tube that inserted into an arm vein.
 A PICC line typically takes the place of a standard intravenous line, or IV, since it can stay in place for an extended period of time.
 Therefore, patients in the hospital will need fewer needlesticks during treatment.

 A PICC will provide an effective method of drawing blood or delivering medications and nutrients into a patient’s bloodstream over a period of weeks or months.
 A PICC line can be easily removed when it is no longer needed.
 Allowing patients to feel more comfortable and at ease during their treatments.

 How Can I Prepare for a PICC?